-For parents, certain sounds can evoke an almost physical response — crying at 3 in the morning, eerie midday silence, but perhaps most dreaded: the sniffle.
+For parents, there are certain sounds that can evoke an almost physical response — crying at 3 a.m. or eerie midday silence.
+But perhaps the most dreaded sound: the sniffle.
 The common cold, ear infections and fever are all surefire ways to upend a carefully orchestrated daily routine, and for some, that may happen a little too often.

-When it feels like your child is perpetually sick, questions naturally come to mind: Does my child have a weak immune system, are my child’s clothes warm enough, is it best to avoid baths before bed?
-Nipunie S. Rajapakse, M.D., M.P.H., a pediatric infectious diseases specialist at Mayo Clinic Children’s Center in Rochester, Minnesota, says it’s understandable to be concerned.
+When it feels like your child is perpetually sick, questions naturally come to mind: Does my child have a weak immune system?
+Are my child’s clothes warm enough?
+Should my child avoid baths before bed?
+Nipunie S. Rajapakse, M.D., M.P.H., a pediatric infectious diseases specialist at the Mayo Clinic Children’s Center in Rochester, Minnesota, says it’s understandable to be concerned.

 Q: In your opinion, how often will most children get sick?

 A: It varies a lot among kids.
 But most babies, toddlers and preschoolers can have as many as 12 colds a year and still be normal.
 On average, you’ll probably see between seven and eight infections a year.
-This number may be higher for children who are in child care or when they start school.
-It’s also typical for kids to have symptoms lasting up to 14 days.
+This number may be higher for children who are attending day care or when they start attending school.
+It’s also normal for kids to have symptoms lasting up to 14 days.
 And sometimes a cough can last up to six weeks.
-That means kids can be sick for a majority of the year and still have a pretty typical immune system.
+That means kids can be sick for a majority of the year and still have a pretty normal immune system.

-Q: If that’s typical, then what’s not?
-And at what point would you consider a child to have something more serious going on, such as an immunodeficiency?
+Q: If that’s normal, then what’s abnormal?
+And at what point would you consider a child has something more serious going on, such as an immunodeficiency?

-A: This is one of the most common questions we get in the office.
-Our first step is to take a very detailed patient history.
-Certain red flags push us to think that something outside the ordinary may be going on.
-If a child ends up in the hospital after every illness, if a child frequently needs IV antibiotics to get better, if a child develops infections in less common body locations, such as the liver or spleen, or with unusual organisms — those make us wonder about the child’s immune system.
-If a child gets a cold that lasts 1 to 2 weeks, we’re much less concerned about a major underlying immune system problem.
+A: This is one of the most common questions pediatricians get in the office, and the first step in answering that question is to take a very detailed patient history.
+There are certain red flags that will push us to think there may be something outside of the ordinary going on.
+Doctors start to wonder about problems with a child’s immune system if a child ends up in the hospital every time they’re sick, if they frequently need IV antibiotics to get better, if they develop infections in less common body locations — such as the liver or spleen — or with have infections with unusual organisms.
+If a child has chronic diarrhea or is getting sick so often that it is impacting their growth — that can be another clue of a bigger problem.
+If a child just gets frequent colds that last 1 to 2 weeks, that’s much less concerning for a major underlying immune system problem.

 Other red flags: